2014-15 Lord Fairfax Community College Goals

 LFCC will increase enrollment in Middle College

-- LFCC will increase enrollment by 5% in the third year of our Middle College Program for the fall semester 2013.
+- LFCC will increase enrollment by 5% in the fourth year of our Middle College Program for the fall semester 2014.

 LFCC will increase enrollment and FTE by 1%

 - Develop at least two new academic program (degree, certificate, or career studies certificate) that respond to emerging, critical workforce needs.

 LFCC will begin the third year of the Great Expectations Program

 - LFCC will increase participation in Great Expectations Program by 4% over the fall semester 2013.

 LFCC will reduce costs and increase the amount of financial aid awarded to students